ScalingAR: Scaling Confidence for Autoregressive Image Generation: More Experimental Settings and Analysis

+\begin{itemize}[leftmargin=1.5em, itemsep=0.5mm] \item \textbf{Wall Clock Latency:} Standard test-time scaling (BoN, $N=8$) incurs a prohibitive latency penalty, increasing overall wall clock (WC) time to $218.44$s.
+In contrast, \ourmethod effectively decouples sample width from latency.
+By actively pruning trajectories, it reduces the overall WC time to $69.56$s, achieving a 3.1$\times$ speedup over BoN while maintaining superior generation quality. \item \textbf{Resource Consumption:} The efficiency gains are further evidenced in compute and memory usage.
+BoN requires generating $8,192$ tokens per instance, resulting in massive computational demand ($39.12$ TFLOPs) and high peak memory usage ($48.72$ GB).
+Conversely, \ourmethod processes only $2,350$ tokens on average, \textit{i.e.}, a $71\%$ reduction in token consumption compared to BoN.
+This aggressive pruning translates directly to a dramatically lower compute footprint ($4.23$ TFLOPs) and reduced memory overhead ($18.16$ GB), making test-time scaling feasible for resource-constrained environments. \end{itemize} \paragraph{Analysis of Global Confidence \& Guidance Weights.}

-Figure~\ref{fig:app_hyper} presents a detailed analysis of the impact of various hyperparameters on the performance of \ourmethod on the TIIF-Bench. \ding{182}~\textbf{Unified Confidence} \textbf{(}Figure~\ref{fig:app_hyper} (\textit{Top})\textbf{)}\textbf{:} Varying the balance between the Intrinsic ($w_I$) and Conditional ($w_D$) channels shows that emphasizing the Intrinsic channel slightly ($w_I/w_D = 0.75/0.25$) achieves the best TIIF-Bench performance across all subsets.
+Figure~\ref{fig:app_hyper} presents a detailed analysis of the impact of weights of unified confidence and guidance scheduler on the performance of \ourmethod on the TIIF-Bench. \ding{182}~\textbf{Unified Confidence} \textbf{(}Figure~\ref{fig:app_hyper} (\textit{Top})\textbf{)}\textbf{:} Varying the balance between the Intrinsic ($w_I$) and Conditional ($w_D$) channels shows that emphasizing the Intrinsic channel slightly ($w_I/w_D = 0.75/0.25$) achieves the best TIIF-Bench performance across all subsets.
 This highlights the importance of capturing local uncertainty and stability while maintaining semantic alignment.
 Omitting the Conditional Channel ($1.00/0.00$) degrades performance, confirming its complementary role. \ding{183} \textbf{Guidance Scheduler} \textbf{(}Figure~\ref{fig:app_hyper} (\textit{Bottom})\textbf{)}\textbf{:} Adjusting the weights $\alpha$, $\beta$, and $\lambda$, which control conditional utilization, intrinsic volatility, and confidence rebound, respectively, reveals that moderate emphasis on intrinsic volatility and rebound ($\beta, \lambda$) improves performance.
 The weight $\alpha$ peaks at $0.3$, suggesting overemphasis may reduce diversity.
 This confirms the need for balanced, dynamic guidance to optimize semantic fidelity and diversity.

-\paragraph{Analysis of Adaptive Termination Gate} We further analyze the impact of the confidence threshold quantile $\mathbf{p}$ and the recovery threshold $\delta_{\text{rec}}$ on the performance and token efficiency of \ourmethod, as illustrated in Figure~\ref{fig:app_thre}. \ding{182} \textbf{Confidence Threshold} \textbf{(}Figure~\ref{fig:app_thre} (\textit{Left})\textbf{):} The choice of confidence threshold critically balances pruning aggressiveness and generation quality.
-Setting $\mathbf{p}$ too low leads to insufficient pruning, resulting in higher token consumption with limited accuracy gains.
-Conversely,